ktrudickm/url_shortener/README.md

 # URL Shortener

-This is a simple URL shortener application built with FastAPI and DynamoDB.
+This is a URL shortener application built with FastAPI and DynamoDB.

 ## Getting Started